mustardamus/akrasia-jekyll/_posts/2014-10-07-back-at-home-in-budapest.md

 the quite moment and did my daily work for like three hours.
 At three in the morning I decided to give Instant just another shot.
 Maybe I'll be lucky again.

-When I arrived at Instat it was packed.
+When I arrived at Instant it was packed.
 Anyway, that only meant I can make some quick connections with strangers from all over the world.
 After a hour of Dubstep (not really a fan) it got better and the DJs started to play Jungle.
 Oh yeah, it ended in a sweet Drum and Bass session again.